 Wilson - Norwood real estate is some of the most expensive in Louisiana, although Wilson - Norwood house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Wilson - Norwood is generally considered to be a blue-collar town.
-35.06% of the Wilson - Norwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wilson - Norwood is a blue-collar town, with 35.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wilson - Norwood is a town of transportation and shipping workers, managers, and professionals.
 There are especially a lot of people living in Wilson - Norwood who work in management occupations (11.90%), business and financial occupations (7.64%), and healthcare (7.47%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wilson - Norwood has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wilson - Norwood has few renters and college students.
 But the biggest reason it is quieter in Wilson - Norwood than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wilson - Norwood may be for you.